ibmresilient/resilient-community-apps/fn_mcafee_tie/README.md

 ---

 ## Function - McAfee TIE: Set File Reputation
 Set a file's reputation.
 This works on MD5, SH1 and SHA256 hashes.
+Either 'Enterprise' or 'External' reputations can be set.

 Manual action rules are available from an artifact or from the TIE Results datatable.